Sustainable Transport - Burgess Hill

 Work is well underway to deliver new or improved walking and cycling routes in and around Burgess Hill.
 To date, 14km of improvements have been made.

-The Western Gateway and Burgess Hill station scheme (Queen Elizabeth Avenue, Station Road, Burgess Hill Station and Keymer Road) and Wivelsfield station scheme (Leylands Road/ Wivelsfield station area), will commence July 2022 onwards.
-These schemes will provide much improved walking and cycling conditions.
-Alongside the remaining Phase 1 works, the work will complete spring 2023.
+The Western Gateway and Burgess Hill station scheme (Queen Elizabeth Avenue, Station Road, Burgess Hill Station and Keymer Road) and Wivelsfield station scheme (Leylands Road/ Wivelsfield station area), are now completed, providing much improved walking and cycling conditions.

 The work is being undertaken in phases, and may require temporary path closures and periodic traffic management.
 Residents and businesses close to the improvements will be informed and there will be advance warning signs put in place.

-For more detail on the Western Gateway and Burgess Hill Station scheme, being delivered by West Sussex County Council pls see:Burgess Hill Place and Connectivity Phase One .
+For more detail on the Western Gateway and Burgess Hill Station scheme, being delivered by West Sussex County Council please see:Burgess Hill Place and Connectivity Phase One .

 Place and Connectivity Programme